 You may tire easily after the surgery, but you will gradually start to recover your

 strength.
 It may be several weeks before you fully recover.

-if your temperature is over 100.4°F (38°C), or if your weight changes.
+provider if your temperature is over 100.4°F (38°C), or if your weight changes.

-- Ask your healthcare provider when it is safe for you to drive.
+Ask your healthcare provider about when it is safe for you to drive.

 Follow all the instructions your healthcare provider gives you for medicines, exercise,

 getting an infection on your replacement valve.

 Before you agree to the test or the procedure make sure you know:

 The name of the test or procedure

 The reason you are having the test or procedure

 What results to expect and what they mean

 The risks and benefits of the test or procedure

-- What the possible side effects or complications are
+What are the possible side effects or complications are

 When and where you are to have the test or procedure

 Who will do the test or procedure and what that person’s qualifications are

 What would happen if you did not have the test or procedure

 Any alternative tests or procedures to think about

-When and how will you get the results
+When and how you will get the results

 Who to call after the test or procedure if you have questions or problems

-- How much will you have to pay for the test or procedure
+How much you will have to pay for the test or procedure